home-assistant/home-assistant.io/source/getting-started/onboarding_dashboard.markdown

 description: "Instructions on editing the dashboard for the first time"
 ---

+By default, Home Assistant comes with [multiple dashboards](/dashboards/dashboards/):

+- Overview
+- Energy
+- Map
+- Logbook
+- History

+In this tutorial, we are going to edit the **Overview** dashboard to get familiar with some basic dashboard concepts.

 ## First contact with the Overview dashboard

 The **Overview** [dashboard](/dashboards/) is the first page you see after the [onboarding process](/getting-started/onboarding).
 Dashboards are customizable pages to display information in Home Assistant.

-By default, there are two dashboards: **Overview** and **Energy**.
 The image below shows a customized example of the **Overview** dashboard.
 If you just onboarded, your dashboard will be nearly empty.

 ![Dashboard](/images/getting-started/lovelace.png)